He Tohutohu mō te Rangahau Whakapapa

 Kia ora and welcome to this guide on whakapapa research.

 This guide directs you to whakapapa resources available online from the National Library of New Zealand and elsewhere.
 Although many of the resources are from the Alexander Turnbull Library and National Library collections, other online resources have also been included for their whakapapa content and relevance.

 This introduction will take you through the basics of using the Library website to access material relevant to your whānau, hapū, and iwi, including marae information.
 It also provides advice on what you need to do if you are going to visit the Library in person.

 - Start searching our collections

 - Learn about the Māori reference collection

 Let’s begin with looking at what information you need, so you can better identify the online resources that will help you fill your whakapapa kete (basket) of knowledge.

 Names are key to tracking down information such as iwi, hapū, marae, and whānau connections.
 Always begin with what you know about your whānau, such as the names of your parents, grandparents or other tīpuna (ancestors).
 If you don’t know, talk to your extended whānau and friends and find out what they know.
-Photos, family objects and heirlooms can provide useful information as well.
+Official documentation such as birth, death and marriage certificates, photos, family objects and heirlooms can provide useful information as well.